 Projects in progress

-GOTV canvassing experiments in local and European elections.
+GOTV canvassing and intra-household partisanship: experimental evidence.
 With Florian Foos.

 When do we participate and why?
 Experimental research into values and politics.
 With Todd Hartman & James Weinberg.